 So I shared a picture in my Facebook group ( Furniture Rehab Bootcamp), and asked about taking a finish off, without getting into what was underneath.
-Chasity Jones DeGroat of the Junkin’ Jones Gang suggested that I try a 50/50 mix of Denatured Alcohol and Lacquer Thinner.
+Chasity Jones DeGroat of the Junkin’ Jones Gang suggested that I try a 50/50 mix of Acetone and Lacquer Thinner.
 So off to my local Ace I went!
 In addition to the 50/50 ingredients I also picked up some heavy duty chemical resistant gloves, 0000 steel wool, and a respirator.
 You can find these products much cheaper on Amazon if you’re willing to have them shipped!
 I’ve compiled a list of the items here!

 The idea behind this mix is that it takes off that alligator skin finish, while leaving everything underneath untouched.
 The grossness all over this dresser was most likely caused by years of smoking and cleaning with silicone based products like Pledge.

 The whole process is actually pretty simple.
-I mixed the Denatured Alcohol and Lacquer Thinner in a metal bowl, used my gloved hands to dip in the steel wool and began to scrub.
+I mixed the Acetone and Lacquer Thinner in a metal bowl, used my gloved hands to dip in the steel wool and began to scrub.
 Have something handy to wipe the mess away pretty quickly.
 I use blue shop towels – they’re really absorbent and don’t leave lint.
 The mixture evaporates fast, so scrub a little, and then wipe off, or you’ll just have to keep scrubbing the same spot over and over.

 Once I began scrubbing, something amazing was peaking through!
 An awesome burl walnut veneer was being hidden by all the grime, and it was gorgeous!
 It took some elbow grease but I scrubbed every square inch and revealed a true beauty, worthy of restoration!
 I re-sealed the piece with multiple coats of Minwax Wipe On Poly, to insure that the piece would last another 100 years.